Production Insights

 (also found on IMDb trivia)

 Adrian Țofei‘s first inspiration for We Put the World to Sleep came in 2015 when he watched a documentary about serial killer Anatoly Onoprienko.
 While on a killing spree, Onoprienko also killed a little baby after killing the parents.
 When asked by authorities why he did it, he said he didn’t want the child to grow up without parents, suffering and being abused in orphanages the way it happened to him.
-This explanation inspired the movie’s concept: ending the world not to cause pain, but to save humans and animals from future suffering.
+This explanation inspired the movie’s concept: ending the world not to cause pain, but, in the characters’ twisted minds, to save humans and animals from future suffering.

-The script mostly consisted of plot points.
-After creating and maintaining an alternative psychological reality for their characters, Adrian Țofei and Duru Yücel shot about 150 hours of footage improvising guerrilla style, then Adrian came up with the details of the story in post-production while editing.
+The script mostly consisted of plot points which evolved and changed over the 9 years of production.
+While creating and maintaining an alternative psychological reality for their characters, Adrian Țofei and Duru Yücel shot about 150 hours of footage improvising guerrilla style, then put together the details of the story in post-production while editing.

 The most frustrating moments during production happened when the improvisation either went in a direction where Adrian Țofei and Duru Yücel no longer felt the need to record while in character, or went in directions which weren’t doable due to budget limitations.
-Those directions were truthful to the story and character development, weren’t errors per se, but impossible to apply in practice, so Adrian and Duru had to break character for weeks or even months, put the entire production on hold and find new directions to move forward.
+Those directions were truthful to the story and character development, yet impossible to apply in practice, therefore Adrian and Duru had to break character for weeks or even months, put the entire production on hold and find new directions to move forward.

 Antoine Le’s movie Followed inspired Adrian Țofei to watch the documentary Crime Scene: The Vanishing at the Cecil Hotel, which in turn inspired chapter 2 of We Put the World to Sleep.